-An unofficial withdrawal is defined as occurring when a student simply stops attending classes without going through the formal process to withdraw.
-If a student unofficially withdraws before completing the period of attendance of which federal aid eligibility is based, there are additional consequences.
-As noted in the Federal Student Financial Aid Handbook, the U.S. Department of Education mandates that universities develop a mechanism for determining whether a student recipient of a Title IV grant or loan has ceased attendance without notification during the period of enrollment.
-To meet this requirement, the Office of Financial Aid has created a term-based report that identifies all students who received federal aid and posted all "F" and/or "W" grades.
-For students falling into these categories, the university must determine if the student actually began attendance and, if so, when the attendance ceased.
-Based on this information, these students are processed as schedule cancellations (if never attended) or as unofficial withdrawals (if attended and left without officially withdrawing).
-For schedule cancellations, the student account will be charged for all disbursed aid.
-For unofficial withdrawals, a calculation is performed for refund purposes.
-Each student is responsible for having class instructors contact the Office of Financial Aid with a last date of attendance or class-related activity by the accounts receivable posting date that is shown in the student's Unofficial Withdrawal letter.
-If acceptable documentation is provided, the later date will be used for the unofficial withdrawal calculation.
+Unofficial withdrawals occur when students simply stop attending classes during a term.
+Although the students did not formally withdraw from UM, they did not complete the period of enrollment for which federal aid was disbursed.
+The U.S. Department of Education mandates that universities develop a mechanism for determining whether a student who is a recipient of Title IV funds has ceased attendance without notification.
+To meet this requirement, the Office of Financial Aid has created a term-based report that identifies all students who received federal aid and posted all "F," "W", and/or "I" grades.
+For students falling into these categories, the institution must determine if they actually began attendance, per the Attendance Verification Policy.
+Students are processed as schedule cancellations (if never attended) or as unofficial withdrawals (if attended at least once, but then abandoned all courses without officially withdrawing).
+Financial Aid will use the midpoint of the enrollment period as the default date for when attendance stopped, unless the student can document attendance past the midpoint.